 Refer to Clause 2.5 of this specification for moisture management requirements.
 All windows and doors must be detailed as per the requirements of this specification.
-James Hardie has developed the window details for Stria Cladding which meet the requirements of E2 External Moisture, an approved document of the NZBC.
-Refer to Figures 17 to 19.
+For an example of window details for Stria Cladding which meet the performance requirements of E2 External Moisture, an approved document of the NZBC, refer to Figures 9 to 15.

-5 Stria Cladding installation
+5 Stria Cladding Installation